Skip to content ↓

 We use a project-based approach to our learning that enables children to see the links between subjects across the curriculum and deepen their knowledge and understanding of both the curriculum and the world around them.

 We use the National Curriculum as the guide to determine the content of our ‘Instructional Programme’ for each subject, which then sets out the detailed knowledge the children will learn in all areas of the curriculum in a year by year progressive manner.
 This is then used to plan in depth projects across the school.
-You can find details of these on our class pages.

 By inviting different professionals and specialists into school and visiting places of interest we are creating links so that the children see at first-hand what they can aim for in life, which professions they might want to pursue and ways in which they can achieve this.
 Through our projects, we are tackling issues such as obesity and climate change and to encourage children ‘to be the best me that I can be’.